Course Catalog

 Financial Aid Options for Dual Enrollment

-Financial Aid is available for Dual Enrollment students who meet certain requirements.
-Students who are not eligible for Financial Aid to cover their Dual Enrollment courses are responsible for paying all tuition and any required fees.
+Financial aid is available to eligible Dual Enrollment students.
+If a student is not eligible for financial aid, they are responsible for paying all tuition and fees.

 Dual Enrollment Funding

-Dual Enrollment Funding is available to any 10-12th grader enrolled in a Georgia high school or home study program for occupational/CTAE courses; and any 11-12th grader enrolled in a Georgia high school or home study program for academic core courses.
+Dual Enrollment Funding is available to Georgia high school and home study students in grades 10-12 for occupational/CTAE courses and in grades 11-12 for academic core courses.

 HOPE Grant and HOPE Career Grant Bridge Funding